 Please check the parent portal regularly.
 Grades are updated regularly, including behavior grades, and this is the best way to be aware of how your child is progressing in class.

-Students receive grades in five different areas: behavior and participation, binder checks, classwork, learning logs/reflection, and tutorials.
+Students receive grades in four different areas: binder checks/organization, classwork, learning logs/reflection, and tutorials.
 Grades will not be weighted.
 A student’s final grade is determined by dividing the total number of points earned for the quarter by the total number of points possible.

 Please note: Work will only be graded if it has been labeled with a student’s name.
 No name=no grade.
 Check the no name basket if you think you have turned something in, but you did not receive credit for it.